 While foam tiles are not quite as durable as rubber mats, it’s still a good choice for a home gym or commercial facility.
 They are especially good for using in sports such as MMA and Boxing because they have excellent resilience and prevent friction burn.

 Foam flooring is easy to install and can be done by anyone.
-It’s available in tiles or rolls and can be cut to fit any space.
+It’s available in tiles or puzzle tiles and can be cut to fit any space.
 Foam flooring is a great choice for those who are looking for an inexpensive and simple fit option.

 3. Vinyl Flooring